AyusheeMittal/EVA5_MidasYoloPlanarcnn/README.md

 3. Height (bh)
 4. Value c corresponding to the class of an object ie the "Objectness"

   In the end, we use the **"Non-Maximum Suppression"** Algorithm to produce the final decision.
 It helps eliminate the unnecessary anchor boxes which are very close by performing the IOU(Intersection over Union) with the one having the highest class probability among them.
   The outputs produced are of size 52x52, 26x26, and 13x13 thus the detections are made at strides of 32, 16, 8 keeping in mind the images of very low resolution, medium resolution, and high resolution respectively.

 * Also, we were able to integrate the **_Planar RCNN Model_** for predicting the mask and generating 3-D planes.
 The model was taken from the NVlabs Repo.
 This network detects the planer regions given a single RGB image and predicts 3D plane parameters together with a segmentation mask for each planar region.
 A **_Refinet model_** to further refine/optimize the masks of these detected planars is also added.
 However, the model has been commented in this assignment code for we couldn't integrate the version with the latest one.
 The train functionality is also provided which we couldn't bring to the execution stage and henceforth commented too.

 ## Training
 We start training by loading the Yolo Ultralytics weights for the Yolo decoder layers and Midas weights for the Midas decoder layers.
-The dataloader loads the input images and targets which are Yolo class labels and Midas greyscale ground truth.
+The _dataloader _ loads the input images and targets which are Yolo class labels and Midas greyscale ground truth.
 It modifies our input by resizing and applying padding to the image and accordingly shifting the center of the bounding box in the Yolo labels and resizes and pads Midas ground truth too.
+Our Model had a total of **185,916,754 Trainable Parameter**s with an estimated Total size of **4639.60MB**

 ### Yolo
-We train the Yolo branch by freezing the Resnet101 encoder layers and the Midas layers.
-We run the Yolo model with image size 64x64 for 50 epochs.
+* We train the Yolo branch by freezing the Resnet101 encoder layers and the Midas layers.
+* We run the Yolo model with image size 64x64 for 50 epochs.
 We get the map value as 0.2 after training 64x64.
-Then we run the Yolo model with image size 128x128 for another 50 epochs passing the best weights.
+* Then we run the Yolo model with image size 128x128 for another 50 epochs passing the best weights.
 We get the map value as 0.408.
-Furthermore, we then run for another 50 epochs with image size 256x256 and get the map value as 0.525.
-The map value doesn't increase on training further with higher image size yet we prefer training on the image size of 416x416 for another 50 epochs for better learning of network.
+* Furthermore, we then run for another 50 epochs with image size 256x256 and get the map value as 0.525.
+* The map value doesn't increase on training further with higher image size yet we prefer training on the image size of 416x416 for another 50 epochs for better learning of network.
 However, we could see the consistent Gradual growth of map during the entire training of Yolo.

 ### Midas
 We then start training the Midas branch by freezing the Yolo layers and the encoder layers. we train till SSIM value is close to 1 (ie 1 - loss is as low as possible) by taking the previous best weights.
 Note- Because of the transformations used (Yolo's), this value was always very low.